 Mah-jong fanatics like me would go for the Mah-jong Jelly ($6.80) which came with a set of 6 coconut jelly.
 Since they originate from Hong Kong, I felt that the tiles combination should at least be meaningful with proper combinations rather than just randomized tiles.

 Since my expectations were benchmarked from Social Place Hong Kong, I was slightly disappointed with some of the food taste and execution.

-But for first timers, Social Place Singapore would probably satisfy those who are looking for fun and innovative food creations.
+Social Place Singapore would probably satisfy those who are looking for fun and innovative food creations.